sneakyevil/SD-ModMenu/README.md

 | Navigation | Arrow Keys | DPAD Keys |
 | Select | Enter | A |
 | Back | Backspace | B |

+# Requests
+If you got any request, open issue and I might think about it and add it in future.